Construction Company Business Plan Template

 If you want to start a construction business or expand your current one, you need a business plan.

 Over the past 20+ years, we have helped over 10,000 entrepreneurs and business owners create business plans to start and grow all types of construction businesses, including commercial construction, building construction and residential construction.

 Below are links to each section of your construction business plan template:

 Construction Business Plan FAQs

 A construction business plan provides a snapshot of your construction business as it stands today, and lays out your growth plan for the next five years.
 It explains your business goals and your strategy for reaching them.
 It also includes market research to support your plans.

 The construction industry is tough.
-If you’re looking to start a construction business or grow your existing construction business you need a business plan.
+If you’re a contractor looking to start a small construction business or construction services company, you need a business plan.
 A business plan will help you raise funding, if needed, and plan out the growth of your construction business in order to improve your chances of success.
 Your business plan is a living document that should be updated annually as your company grows and changes.
 As always, we are here to help you write a business plan and guide you through the steps of taking your business idea from dream to reality.